 Licensure regulations vary from state to state.
-Completion of the Institute's Licentiate of Acupuncture program does not automatically qualify graduates for licensure or registration.
-Applicants and students should research the licensing requirements for the state in which they will practice.
+Completion of the ITEA program does not automatically qualify graduates for licensure or registration.
+Applicants and students should research the licensing requirements for the state in which they will practice and talk with Admissions to learn more.
+In addition, the Admissions page of the ITEA website includes information about licensing requirements in different states.
 Since acupuncture is a rapidly growing profession, state requirements for licensing may be revised.
-For information about licensure procedures in a specific state, consult Acupuncture and Oriental Medicine Laws which can be ordered through Bookmasters (800) 247-6553.
-This publication also provides regulating agency contact numbers for each state.
 In many states, NCCAOM certification serves as a full or partial basis for licensure.